Anish Kapoor: Anish Kapoor Foundation

 The Anish Kapoor Foundation was founded as a charity in 2017, registered in London.
-In early 2021, the Venice city council approved construction plans for the foundation to convert the Palazzo Priuli Manfrin into an exhibition venue, artist studio and repository for a number of the artist's works from the foundation's collection.
+Kapoor purchased Palazzo Priuli Manfrin in Venice in 2018, and in early 2021, the Venice city council approved construction plans for the foundation to convert the palazzo into an exhibition venue, artist studio and repository for a number of the artist's works from the foundation's collection.
 The project will be led by architecture firms FWR Associati of Venice and Studio Una of Hamburg.

 Vantablack controversy

-In 2014 Kapoor began working with Vantablack, a substance thought to be one of the least reflective substances known.
-Vantablack S-VIS, a sprayable paint which uses randomly aligned carbon nanotubes and only has high absorption in the visible light band, also called the "blackest black" colour, has been exclusively licensed to Anish Kapoor's studio for artistic use.
+In 2014, Kapoor began working with Vantablack, a substance thought to be one of the least reflective known.
+He would later be granted exclusive rights to use the material for artistic purposes.
 His exclusive license to the material has been criticized in the art world, but he has defended the agreement, saying: "Why exclusive?
 Because it's a collaboration, because I am wanting to push them to a certain use for it.
 I've collaborated with people who make things out of stainless steel for years and that's exclusive."

-Artists like Christian Furr and Stuart Semple have criticised Kapoor for what they perceive as an appropriation of a unique material, to the exclusion of others.
+Artists like Christian Furr and Stuart Semple have criticised Kapoor for what they view to be the appropriation of a unique material to the exclusion of others.
 In retaliation, Semple developed a pigment called the "pinkest pink" and specifically made it available to everyone except Anish Kapoor and anyone affiliated with him.
 He later stated that the move was itself intended as something like performance art and that he did not anticipate the amount of attention it received.
 In December 2016, Kapoor obtained the pigment and posted an image on Instagram of his extended middle finger which had been dipped in Semple's pink.
-Semple also developed more products such as "Black 2.0" and "Black 3.0", which are supposed to look nearly identical to Vantablack despite being acrylic, and "Diamond Dust", an extremely reflective glitter made of glass shards, all of which were released with the same restriction against Kapoor as the "pinkest pink".
+Semple also developed more products such as "Black 2.0" and "Black 3.0", which are supposed to look nearly identical to Vantablack despite being acrylic, and "Diamond Dust", an extremely reflective glitter made of crushed glass shards that are designed to hurt Kapoor if he dipped his finger in it, all of which were released with the same restriction against Kapoor as the "pinkest pink".